hallzy/dotfiles/README.md

 The 6th step runs a script that creates symbolic links in your /bin folder for scripts that are in ~/.my-scripts.

+The 7th step will add the files in the categories subfolder to the fortunes game program.

-The 7th step will put the fonts in all the right places to use the latex resume.
+The 8th step will put the fonts in all the right places to use the latex resume.

 ####Update Your Local Repo